AppleBoiy/prerequisite-tree-dagreD3/README.md

 - Generates an interactive prerequisite tree view
 - Highlights and provides details of course prerequisites on mouse hover
 - Supports customization of node colors and styles

+## Update
+### June 2023
+In response to user feedback and to improve the readability and maintainability of the upgrade script, several enhancements have been made:

+Refactored variable names to be shorter and more meaningful, improving code clarity.
+Added fading out of lines that are not related to the node when the mouse is hovering over it or when the node is clicked.
+Extracted the logic inside the edgesList.forEach loop into a separate function for better code organization.
+Introduced new functions to handle node highlighting, edge opacity manipulation, and event handling.
+Updated the documentation in the [README.md](README.md) to reflect the changes made and provide clear instructions on using the upgraded script.
+These changes aim to make the upgrade script more flexible, readable, and easier to maintain.

+For more details, please see the [pull request](https://github.com/AppleBoiy/prerequisite-tree/pull/84) that implements these improvements.

 ## Wiki